Posted July 9, 2015

 Since threat intelligence is constantly evolving, we publish this weekly cyber security trends report to keep our customers updated on the latest threats across a variety of industries.
 You can read an abridged version below.
 Follow us on Twitter and subscribe to our blog to make sure you don’t miss any of the latest security articles from Cyveillance experts.

 - Security researchers are seeing large numbers of U.S. healthcare organizations being hit by the Stegoloader Trojan.
-This malware embeds its code inside PNG image files to evade network and host-level detection mechanisms.
+This Malware: Software that is intended to damage or disable computers and computer systems. embeds its code inside PNG image files to evade network and host-level detection mechanisms.
 In addition to healthcare, companies being impacted include those in the financial, manufacturing, oil and gas, and technology industries.

 - American Banker reports that the U.S. Conference of Mayors, led by the mayors of Minneapolis and Seattle, has called on the government to relent in its overly aggressive enforcement of AML (Anti-Money Laundering) rules.
 The Seattle mayor argued that many immigrants want to send financial support to their families back home, and the federal government must find a path to allow these remittances to continue.
 The article noted that banks have been dealing with stringent anti-money laundering and terrorist financing rules for more than a decade.
 These regulations have heavily impacted people in countries like Somalia, where many family members of U.S. immigrants rely on remittances to pay for food, housing, and other essentials.
 The Seattle mayor urged the Secretary of State to resolve this issue in May.
 However, even if the U.S. government eases its enforcement against banks processing wire transfers to developing countries, the article noted that banks may remain reluctant to continue or restart these banking services due to the fact that the plaintiffs’ bar, supported by the courts, has sued so many banks under the Anti-Terrorism Act of 1990 that many banks may feel it is not financially worth it to provide services to these needy communities.